mpuening/learn-jakartaee/DATA_SOURCES.md

 [2] Using persistence.xml
 =====================
-The schema for `persistence.xml` now includes a way to specify a database connection like so:
+The schema for `persistence.xml` includes a way to specify a database connection like so:

 ```
 <?xml version="1.0" encoding="UTF-8"?>